 Yes but it depends.
 I would suggest asking about this in a consultation.
 Homes that are all electric can be difficult to achieve.
 If you want your home to be powered fully by your solar array, it will have to be substantial.
 Average homes consume close to 10,000 kWh per year.
 Assuming your home can accommodate the solar for that load alone and more, then you can add on things like an electric water heater, geothermal, heat pumps and induction stoves.
 Consider the cost, it is more expensive to go this route than to use gas for those items.
 The good news is gas is very efficient and cost effective.
 Just ask!

 It’s always good to review the rules in your neighborhood.
 Check with your local HOA if you think solar might be an issue.
 Also, check with your area commission about your neighborhood rules.
+We will automatically check during the consultation if there are any rules in affect in your area.

 Is my home right for solar?